zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

      - Passing ``first`` will only show payment methods eligible for making a first payment.
 Passing ``recurring`` shows payment methods which can be used to automatically charge your customer's account when authorization has been given.
-Set to ``oneoff`` by default, which indicates the method is available for a regular non-recurring payment.
+Set to ``oneoff`` by default, which indicates the payment method is available for a regular non-recurring payment.

        Possible values: ``oneoff`` ``first`` ``recurring``